10 things to know about René Magritte

 This philosophical method had come to him after waking from a dream in 1932.
-In his semi-conscious state, he looked over at a birdcage that was in his room but saw not the bird that inhabited the cage, but instead an egg.
-This ‘splendid misapprehension’ allowed him to grasp, in his own words, ‘a new and astonishing poetic secret.’
+In his semi-conscious state, he looked over at a birdcage that was in his room and saw not the bird that inhabited the cage, but instead an egg.
+This ‘splendid misapprehension’ allowed him to grasp, in his own words, ‘a new and astonishing poetic secret’.

-In La corde sensible (1960), Magritte has solved the ‘problem of the cloud’ by placing an empty glass — a vessel generally used for containing a liquid — under the cloud itself.
+In La corde sensible (1960), sold by Christie’s in 2017 for just over £14.4 million, Magritte has solved the ‘problem of the cloud’ by placing an empty glass — a vessel generally used for containing a liquid — under the cloud itself.
 Water is the ‘elective affinity’ that unites these seemingly disparate objects, its absence here allowing Magritte to render them in a strangely impossible encounter.
-Among the largest oil paintings that René Magritte produced, La corde sensible was originally presented by the artist to his wife as a gift.
-He never again returned to the motif of the cloud and the glass in this combination.

-During the Second World War, when he painted La magie noire, Magritte adopted a style of painting he called ‘Surrealisme en plein soleil’, in an attempt to counteract the horror of the conflict that was engulfing Europe.
-Inspired by the colour, palette and voluptuous nudes of Pierre-Auguste Renoir, the works he created in this style reflect his desire to explore a ‘beautiful side’ of life.
+During the Second World War Magritte adopted a style of painting he called ‘surréalisme en plein soleil’, a response to the horror of the conflict that was engulfing Europe.
+Inspired by the palette and voluptuous nudes of Pierre-Auguste Renoir, the works he created in this style reflect his desire to explore ‘a beautiful side’ of life.